Oil prices tick up ahead of U.S. crude stock data

-LONDON (Reuters) - Oil prices ticked up on Tuesday after the U.S. market open on anticipation that data due later would show crude stocks there declined, erasing earlier losses linked to concerns over waning demand
+HOUSTON (Reuters) - Oil prices edged up on Tuesday as investors expected U.S. data due shortly to show declining crude stocks, which outweighed concerns over U.S.-China trade tensions that could weigh on fuel demand.

 Sending a bullish signal, a preliminary Reuters poll showed on Monday that U.S. crude oil inventories likely fell for a second consecutive week last week.